 As the Spanish scholar E. Garcia Gomez pointed out, Ibn Ḥazm lived “the most tragic moments of Muslim Spain” and “the decisive crisis of Islam in Andalusia”, and was strongly influenced by this historical conjunction.
-In fact, in Andalusia of the 11th century, we find the Islamic dominion divided in what Historians later called Mulūk al-Ṭawā‘if.
+In fact, in Andalusia of the 11th century, we find the Islamic dominion divided into what Historians later called Mulūk al-Ṭawā’if.
 This period started with the end of the rule of Al-Manṣūr Ibn Abī ‘Āmir in 1009/399 and brought to the formation of a great number of small kingdoms.
-After the disappearance of the Caliphate institution in 1031/422, the idea of unity of Al-Andalus was lost and more than 40 Ṭawā‘if appeared, but as the century wore on, the smallest kingdoms were absorbed and conquered by others, and, in the end, almost all the kingdoms were conquered by the North African dynasty of Almoravids.
+After the disappearance of the Caliphate institution in 1031/422, the idea of the unity of Al-Andalus was lost and more than 40 Ṭawā’if appeared, but as the century wore on, the smallest kingdoms were absorbed and conquered by others, and, in the end, almost all the kingdoms were conquered by the North African dynasty of Almoravids.

 This event caused a state of deep division in the Ummayad Caliphate of Spain and, in fact, ended its existence.
 The revolt against the Mansurids brought the power back to the Umayyads for almost twenty years but weakened the already shaken Caliphate of Al-Andalus.
 Although the period of “Taifas” was a moment of political weakness for Al-Andalus, it was very lively from a cultural point of view.
 Exchanges, not always peaceful, between the realms supported the exchange of ideas, religious conceptions, and literary innovations.